redbugcollective/pibasho-builder/README.md

 ## A new Raspberry Pi

-* Flash the SD card with Raspberry Pi OS Lite
+* Flash the SD card with Ubuntu Server 64bit.
 * Be sure to set a hostname for the PI
 * Your ssh key on the pi.
 Eg: `ssh-copy-id -i ~/.ssh/id_ed25519 pi@mojo.local`